-London Paralympic bronze medallist Natalie Smith (Meadowbrook, QLD) has broken the Australian record and achieved a personal best on her way to collecting the Gold medal, at the International Paralympic Committee World Cup in Fort Benning, USA.
+Paralympic bronze medallist Natalie Smith has broken an Australian record on her way to collecting gold at the International Paralympic Committee Shooting World Cup in Fort Benning, USA.

 After the final, an excited Smith said she was very happy with her result.

 “It was a very tough final.
-I’m very happy with the new PB and new AUS record, and winning the Gold is great!
-Now I’m back on the track where I would like to be.”
+I’m very happy with the new PB [personal best] and new Australian record, and winning the gold is great!
+Now I’m back on the track where I would like to be,” Smith said.